NeoSecundus/PyODB/README.md

 pyodb = PyODB()
 ```

-Now you can get a Selector instance wich is used to select and filter data loaded from the database.
+Now you can get a Selector instance which is used to select and filter data loaded from the database.

 ```python
 select = pyodb.select(MyType)